Being adopted can be wonderful ... and being adopted can

 happened.
 A schoolteacher told me that my stepfather would go to prison

 informed the police.
 I ran away from home at 14 ...
-I made enough as a
+I made enough money as a

 prostitute to go to university and I have a M.A. in criminal

-You helped me end my dreams of revenge and punishment.
+You helped me change my dreams of revenge and punishment.

 Systemic Family Therapy

 Adopted children may not discuss their early family, yet